cybernetics-io/redcar/README.md

 [pr-faq]: https://github.com/redcar-io/redcar/blob/master/doc/PRFAQ.md

-A real-time event-oriented data-hub, help users realize the asynchronous capability between **functions**, and use the event-driven service model to improve the energy efficiency of modern clouds.
+A real-time event-oriented data-hub, help users realize the asynchronous capability between **functions**, and use the event-driven application model to improve the energy efficiency of modern clouds.
 It is:

 * **Fast**: benchmarked 15000s of writes/s per instance and 20000s of reads/s.
 * **Universal**: the front end uses gRPC to provide services.